 Previously the length of a PAM file was determined with the help of an auxiliary construction by identifying the actual end of the file with a marker.
-This auxiliary construction can be dispensed with in BS2000 OSD/BC V10.0 and higher.
+This auxiliary construction can be dispensed if LBP is used.

 All C runtime functions which open PAM files are affected by this interface.